jay-py/AOC-2022/README.md

-This year I choose Rust!
+This year I choose Kotlin!